What is a Mortgage Broker and What Can They Do For You?

 This is one very good reason to use a mortgage broker.
 They work for you and will fight your corner in the event that your application raises concerns with the mortgage underwriter.

-Several of the brokers we work with have stepped in when a mortgage has been declined and used facts about a client’s circumstances to persuade an underwriter to take another look and, in doing so, have managed to reverse the decision.
+Several of the brokers we work with have stepped in when a mortgage has been declined and used facts about a client’s circumstances to persuade an underwriter to take another look and ended up reversing the decision.

 Although an underwriter will use specific lender guidelines and computer algorithms to analyse some aspects of the lending decision, ultimately it’s up to the underwriter to make the final decision on whether to approve or decline your application for a mortgage.